 Aside from the untiring work of the Fiordland Marine Guardians, one of the reasons that the region has remained so raw and wild is due to its location.
 Nestled in the remote southwestern corner of the South Island of New Zealand, Fiordland has never had any significant permanent population.
 Even the Maori never had any permanent settlements in the area, only passing through occasionally to hunt, fish or collect pounamu (greenstone/jade).

 Into the wild

 This isolation has contributed to a landscape that, for the adventurous of spirit, offers an utterly unique glimpse into our far distant past.
-One of the best ways to experience this primeval paradise for yourself is picking up a campervan rental in Queenstown or a motorhome in Christchurch and taking a road trip down south.
+One of the best ways to experience this primeval paradise for yourself is picking up a campervan rental in Queenstown, Dunedin or a Christchurch and taking a road trip down south.
 After driving alongside the gorgeous lake Wakatipu for 30 or 40 kilometres, those bound for Fiordland will then veer west - the entire journey into the heart of Fiordland takes less than 4 hours, every minute of which allows you to revel in rich South Island scenery.

 As for where to stay when you get there, Fiordland National Park has a surprising amount of campsites that cater to campervan adventurers.
 Many are less busy than the average Department of Conservation campsite, with more limited facilities that should pose no problem for those in a campervan.